Mathematics (Ma) Courses (2023-24)

 Ma 4/104.
 Introduction to Mathematical Chaos.
 9 units (3-0-6): third term.
 An introduction to the mathematics of "chaos."
 Period doubling universality, and related topics; interval maps, symbolic itineraries, stable/unstable manifold theorem, strange attractors, iteration of complex analytic maps, applications to multidimensional dynamics systems and real-world problems.
 Possibly some additional topics, such as Sarkovski's theorem, absolutely continuous invariant measures, sensitivity to initial conditions, and the horseshoe map.
 Instructor: Vigneaux.

 Ma 7/107.
 Number Theory for Beginners.
 9 units (3-0-6): third term.
 Some of the fundamental ideas, techniques, and open problems of basic number theory will be introduced.
 Examples will be stressed.
 Topics include Euclidean algorithm, primes, Diophantine equations, including an + bn = cn and a2-db2 = Â±1, constructible numbers, composition of binary quadratic forms, and congruences.
-Instructor: Szumowicz.
+Instructor: Zhao.

 Ma 8.
 Problem Solving in Calculus.
 3 units (3-0-0): first term.
 Prerequisites: simultaneous registration in Ma 1 a.
 A three-hour per week hands-on class for those students in Ma 1 needing extra practice in problem solving in calculus.
+Instructor: Graber.